XRoar Dragon Emulator Manual

 - Provides a GDB target for remote debugging.

-XRoar is easily built from source under Linux, and binary packages are provided for Windows.
-It should still be possible to build for Mac OS X, but no binary packages are currently being provided.
+XRoar is easily built from source under Linux, and binary packages are provided for Mac OS X and Windows.

 1 Getting started